Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 There are lots of alternatives to Shopify available.

 Of the ecommerce solutions I’ve tested to date, I’ve found that BigCommerce is probably the closest / strongest alternative to Shopify.
-It’s similarly priced, easy-to-use and its feature set is broadly comparable with Shopify’s.
+The key advantage that it has over Shopify is the option it gives you to build multiple stores with one account (something that is only possible on an expensive ‘Shopify Plus’ plan).

 For more information on the product and how it stacks up against Shopify, do check out our BigCommerce review and our BigCommerce vs Shopify comparison.